RFID Technology: Everything you need to know about RFID Tags for Inventory Management

 HF RFID tags have a maximum distance coverage of up to 1 foot (30 cm).
 However, the typical range of HF RFID tags is around 4-5 inches (10-12 cm).
 The performance of HF RFID tags can be affected by various factors: the presence of metal or water, interference from other electronic devices, and the orientation of the tag and reader.
 The type of antenna used can also impact the range of HF RFID tags.

-What are the steps on how to use RFID tags for inventory management?
+Steps how to use RFID tags for inventory management?

 Step 1: Selecting an RFID tag